TransferWise moves into Asia Pacific with opening of regional HQ in Singapore

 The firm has raised $117 million from investors to date, and was last valued at $1.1 billion.
 It claims that over one million people use its service to send over £1 billion each month.
 Beyond catering to consumers, TransferWise operates a business service that is focused on SMEs.

 For a seven year old company that has moved from Europe into the U.S., TransferWise has taken its time entering Asia.
-While it has partners across the world allowing users to send money to people in 59 countries, it only supports outbound sending (i.e. from the destination country) in four markets in Asia: Japan, Singapore, Australia and New Zealand.
+While it has partners across the world allowing users to send money to people in 59 countries, it only supports outbound sending (i.e. from the destination country) in four markets in APAC: Japan, Singapore, Australia and New Zealand.
 Although it is in the midst of expanding to cover Hong Kong, Hinrikus — who was Skype’s first employee — told TechCrunch.

-That leaves plenty of expansion possibilities in Asia.
+That leaves plenty of expansion possibilities in the region.
 Hinrikus said India and China are high on the agenda and TransferWise is “looking to see what’s possible” in those markets.
 Users can already send money to India and China now, but we shouldn’t expect to see local sender support in either market for some time.

 TransferWise localizes by finding bank partners and acquiring relevant local regulatory approvals.
 With most of its engineering team headquartered in Europe and word-of-mouth marketing, Hinrikus believes there isn’t a pressing demand to have local teams in every part of the world despite this move into Asia Pacific.